 How to Send Automated Emails Using WIX

 On WIX you can set up automated email responses whenever a user completes a trigger action on your site.
 In the video below it will show you how to do this.
-This feature is perfect as it allows you to actively engage with users easily whenever setup.
+This feature is perfect as it allows you to actively engage with users easily whenever you setup automated emails.

 To get started sending automated emails, you will first need to access your WIX automations.
 To do this head to the WIX dashboard, then navigate to the Contacts and CRM feature.
 This will open a new tab with the feature automations.